bhosalems/PathDiff/README.md

 ### Quick Start

 Download pretrained model trained on PathCap and CONIC jointly here.
 Please setup the path of the downloaded checkpoint in sampling.py.
+We also provide small dataset with silver standard masks in pathcap_label_pred_small according to different pathologies.

 ```bash